Indiana University

 To verify that the episode has uploaded properly, return to your "Podcast Maintenance" page, and locate your podcast.
 You should see your new episode listed at the bottom of the podcast's page.
 Those who subscribe to your podcast will receive the new episode when their podcatchers check for new episodes, or when they manually refresh their feeds, whichever is sooner.

-This is document avsa in domain all.
+This is document avsa in the Knowledge Base.

-Last modified on November 02, 2009.
+Last modified on 2018-03-16 13:02:19.